Our Vision

 With all this in mind, we feel strongly as a school that it is vital that we work in partnership with you on this critical area of our children’s development and equally each and every adult who in involved in Froebelian.

-On the back of the initial launch, our commitment to happiness and wellbeing for the whole Froebelian Family continues throughout each week with designated appointed Mental Health First Aiders, Wellbeing Wednesdays, The completion of the Happiness Hut and of course the introduction of our school dog, Molly.
+On the back of the initial launch, our commitment to happiness and wellbeing for the whole Froebelian Family continues throughout each week with designated appointed Mental Health First Aiders, Wellbeing Wednesdays and The completion of the Happiness Hut.